mainmatter/playbook/project-procedure/digital-products/README.md

-The product strategy stage will typically be conducted as one or several workshops in which the project team has a facilitated discussion based on patterns and insights uncovered during research.
+The product strategy stage will typically be conducted as one or several workshops in which the project team has a facilitated discussion based on patterns and insights uncovered through the research.
 It is critical to get all project stakeholders involved in these workshops, in particular all of the business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that